At the end of this Tutorial, you will be able to:

 - Near the top-left of the screen, click the New button.
 Or...

-- Near the centre of the screen, click the Start a project button.
+- Near the centre of the screen, click the Create a new repository button.

 - Next, enter some text in the Description field, as shown in the example below.